GoteoFoundation/goteo/docs/INSTALL.md

 mysql -u your_user -p your_password < db/install/data.sql
 ```

-This should setted up a empty system with only one user "root".
+This should give you an empty system with only one user "root".

 Login with user "root" and password "root" (no quotes).
 Go `http://your.intallation.site/admin/users/edit/root` to change the password and email
 Try login with that password and manage the contents at http://your.intallation.site/admin

-However, we haven't tested in any production database and very likely errors will be thrown.
+However, we haven't tested it in any production database and very likely errors will be thrown.
 Debugging info will be appreciated.

 Goteo configuration
 -------------